Private Pension Insurance in Germany: Overview & Best Options

 Even if you switch the ETFs to rebalance your portfolio, you pay taxes.
 That's why you will get more return in the long run with a low-cost ETF-based private pension insurance than if you buy ETFs yourself:

-To optimize your taxes, you will typically want to conclude several private pension insurances and have them pay out at different times.
-In the flexible private pension insurance that we offer, you can then add over time amounts to the different private pension insurances without incurring additional costs.
+To optimize your taxes, you will typically want to conclude several private pension plans and have them pay out at different times.
+In the flexible private pension insurance that we offer, you can then add over time amounts to the different private pension plans without incurring additional costs.

 Immediate pension with a one-time payment

-You can also use private pension insurance to obtain an immediate pension.
-With this option, you pay in a lump sum and receive then in return an immediate annuity - for the rest of your life.
+You can also use individual pension insurance to obtain an immediate pension.
+With this option, you pay in a lump sum and receive then, in return, an immediate annuity — for the rest of your life.
 You also have the option to choose if you would like a fixed higher pension in one phase of your pension and lower in another (called 'dynamic annuity').

-With current interest rates and the way, insurance companies calculate life expectancies the annuity is relatively unattractive.
-For a payment of 100.000 €, for example, you can expect a gross monthly pension of around 330 € from the age of 67 on.
+With current interest rates and the way insurance companies calculate life expectancies, the annuity is relatively unattractive.
+For a payment of 100.000 €, for example, you can expect a gross monthly pension of around 330 € from the age of 67.
 So you would have to get pretty old and draw the pension for more than 22 years to get your money back.

-Capital life insurances (known as 'Kapitalebensversicherung' in German) have in practice the same options as private pension insurances which is why we just refer to the latter.
+Capital life insurance (known as 'Kapitalebensversicherung' in German) has, in practice, the same options as private pension plans, which is why we just refer to the latter.
 For example, both products can be chosen with lump-sum payouts and life insurance options.
 It is about deciding what options to use and not about the name.